Embark Behavioral Health strives to demystify the concept of insurance billing for our families.

 We will walk you through the steps of verification of benefits, determining if you have the proper coverage to bill the insurance, what the authorization process entails, and submitting claims to the insurance for coverage.

-To get things started, we will begin to gather information regarding your insurance policy, which includes the client’s name, DOB, policy holder, address, and a picture of the front and back of the insurance card.
-We will also need to obtain clinical history and prior treatments.
+To get things started, we will begin to gather information regarding your insurance policy, which includes the client’s name, DOB, policy holder, policy holder DOB, address, and a picture of the front and back of the insurance card.
+We will also need to obtain clinical and treatment history.
 Once this information is collected, we can begin the work of obtaining a Verification of Benefits.

 Verification of Benefits